irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 ### Reset password page

-Upon clicking the reset password link received via email, users will be prompt to a page where they can establish a new password.
+Upon clicking the reset password link received via email, users will be prompted to a page where they can establish a new password.

 ![Reset Password page](./docs/images/wireframes/set-new-password-page.png)